the crown of righteousness

 Even during the gospel period our Lord revealed to His disciples that "many prophets and righteous men have desired to see those things which ye see, and have not seen them..."
 (MATTHEW 13:17), so we know that there must have been many righteous men.
 Scripture names a few for us.
 There was Abel (MATTHEW 23:35 HEBREWS 11:4 1 JOHN 3:12), Noah (GENESIS 6:9; 7:1), Abraham (ROMANS 4:2), Lot (2 PETER 2:7-8) and Zacharias (MATTHEW 23:35).
 Then during the times of the Christian Scriptures there was Simeon (LUKE 2:25), John the Baptist (MARK 6:20), Mary's husband Joseph (MATTHEW 1:19), of course Yeshua (Jesus) the Christ (1 JOHN 2:1), Joseph, the counselor (LUKE 23:50), and reportedly Cornelius the centurion (ACTS 10:22).

 Obviously Paul knew that righteous men had lived, so when he wrote that there was "none righteous, not even one", he must have meant something beyond what is commonly thought.
 In searching out this apparent discrepancy, let us consider what point Paul was trying to make in this letter to the believers at Rome.
-Let's go through the epistle and look at Paul's various uses of righteousness.
+Let's go through the epistle and look at Paul's various uses of righteousness and see if we can uncover anything which might shed light on our quest.
 His first usage of the word translated righteous, dikaios, is most revealing.

-We read that it is the gospel that reveals the righteousness of GOD.
-And what is written therein?
+We read here that it is the gospel that reveals the righteousness of GOD.
+And what according to Paul is written therein?
 That by way of faith, the righteous shall live!
 There is no reason for us to interpret live here as some do, "live again after resurrection", as if only eternal life is meant.
 The context of the scripture Paul is quoting (HABAKKUK 2:4) is clearly referring to how the righteous would live through the great crisis with which they were faced.
 The righteous were promised that they would survive, by faith.
 As faith is hearing and then believing what is heard from GOD (ROMANS 10:16,17), it is self evident that righteousness has to do with obedience to GOD.
-Thus it is apart from faith, that no one can be righteous, "not even one".
+Thus Paul is clearly intending that apart from faith, no one can be righteous, "not even one".

 Paul's next usage of dikaios is also most enlightening.

-Doers in the above verse is translated from the Greek work poietes.
-Surprisingly, it is rarely (six times) used in scripture, being first found in ACTS 17:28, translated there poets.
+The word doers in the above verse is translated from the Greek work poietes.
+Surprisingly, it is rarely (six times) used in scripture, being first found in ACTS 17:28, translated there as poets.
 It has to do with making something, as in making a poem.

 The whole matter is summed up here in this epistle of James.
 He warned that his readers might hear the word of GOD and feel moved by its message, howbeit, as they got on with their lives, the message was soon forgotten.
 Instead, James encouraged them to act upon that word if they were to retain it.
 They needed to make something of it.
 After entering their ears, it must find its way to their hearts.
 Only then will it be of any lasting profit.

-Paul to the believers in Galatia wrote that "....no man is justified [dikaioo] before God by the law...."
+To the believers in Galatia Paul wrote that "....no man is justified [dikaioo] before God by the law...."
 (RSV GALATIANS 3:11).
 Again quoting the passage from Habakkuk, Paul seems to be contradicting himself.
 On the one hand he writes the Galatians, "no man is righteous by the law", but then he writes to the Romans, "the doers of the law shall be righteous".
 What is the answer to this apparent contradiction?
 What is Paul saying?
-Is righteousness by faith or the law?
+Is righteousness by faith or is it by the law?

 This entire subject about what Paul meant in these two epistles is a theological mess.
 Opinions are all over the board with no one solution emerging as the accepted one.
 The best we can hope for is to possibly unravel some of the difficulties and see perhaps a simpler meaning from what Paul might have intended.
 Truth is generally simple and the closer we can get back to simple, the closer to truth we should be.